lzwjava/blog-source/_posts/2016-09-23-streaming-en.md

 ---
+lang: en
 layout: post
-title:  "Setting Up Live Streaming with OBS, SRS, and FFmpeg"
+title: Setting Up Live Streaming with OBS, SRS, and FFmpeg
 ---

 *This blog post was organized with the assistance of ChatGPT-4o.*